Lamass566/styleguide/docs/index.md

     /// - Parameter command: The command to execute.
     /// - Parameter stdin: The string to use as standard input. func execute(command: String, stdin: String) -> String { ... }
     ```
+    Of course.
+Here is a new rule formatted in the style of the provided document, ready to be added to the Programming Practices section.

+### Higher-Order Functions for Collections

+Prefer using higher-order functions like map, filter, reduce, and flatMap for common collection operations over constructing manual for-in loops.
+This practice leads to more declarative, concise, and readable code by clearly stating the transformation's intent rather than the step-by-step mechanics of its implementation.
+It also avoids the boilerplate of creating and mutating intermediate collections.

+Furthermore, for transformations that simply access a property of an element, you can use the even more concise KeyPath expression (\.propertyName).
+This further improves readability by directly referencing the property being mapped.

+!!! success "GOOD"
+    ```swift
+    // The intent—transforming and filtering—is immediately clear.
+    let squaredEvens = numbers.map { $0 * $0 }.filter { $0 % 2 == 0 }

+    // Using a KeyPath is the most direct way to extract properties. let userNames = users.map(\.name)
+    ```

+!!! danger "AVOID"
+    ```swift
+    // This imperative approach requires more code and mental overhead to understand. var squaredEvens: [Int] = []

+    for number in numbers {
+        let squared = number * number if squared % 2 == 0 { squaredEvens.append(squared) }
+    }
+    ```

+### Transforming Optionals with map and flatMap

+Prefer map and flatMap to perform transformations on optional values rather than using verbose if let or guard let statements.
+This approach produces more concise, declarative code by chaining the operation directly to the optional value itself.

+Use map when your transformation function returns a non-optional value.
+Use flatMap when your transformation function returns an Optional value; this prevents creating a nested optional (e.g., Int??).

+!!! success "GOOD"
+    ```swift
+    // 'map' is used because the transform returns a non-optional String. let optionalNumber: Int? = 42
+    let optionalDescription = optionalNumber.map { "The number is ($0)" }

+    // 'flatMap' is used because `Int(String)` returns an `Int?`. let optionalString: String? = "123"
+    let optionalInt = optionalString.flatMap { Int($0) }
+    ```
+!!! danger "AVOID"
+    ```swift
+    // Unnecessarily verbose for a simple transformation. let optionalNumber: Int? = 42
+    let optionalDescription: String?

+    if let number = optionalNumber {
+        optionalDescription = "The number is (number)"
+    } else {
+        optionalDescription = nil
+    }

+    // This guard statement adds boilerplate that `flatMap` handles automatically. guard let string = optionalString else {
+        return nil
+    }
+    let optionalInt = Int(string)
+    ```

+### Acronyms and Initialisms

+Names containing common acronyms and initialisms (such as URL, ID, API, or HTTP) should treat the acronym as a single word, keeping it fully capitalized.
+This applies to both UpperCamelCase type names and lowerCamelCase variable names.
+Avoid using mixed-case variants.

+This practice improves clarity by treating well-known acronyms as indivisible units, which is how developers mentally read them.

+!!! success "GOOD"
+    ```swift
+    var requestURL: URL
+    let userID: Int
+    let htmlContent: String

+    struct APIClient {
+        func downloadHTML() { ... }
+    }
+    ```

+!!! danger "AVOID"
+    ```swift
+    // Avoid mixed-case or partially-lowercased acronyms.
+    var requestUrl: URL
+    let userId: Int
+    let anHtmlDocument: String

+    struct ApiClient {
+        func downloadHtml() { ... }
+    }
+    ```

+### Use Type Aliases for Clarity

+Actively use type aliases (typealias) to give simpler, more descriptive names to complex types.
+This is especially useful for tuples, closures, and generic types with multiple constraints.
+Using a type alias makes code more readable, self-documenting, and easier to maintain.

+A well-named type alias can express the purpose of a complex type, making function signatures and property declarations much clearer.

+!!! success "GOOD"
+    ```swift
+    // The type alias clearly defines the structure and purpose. typealias HTTPResponse = (data: Data?, response: URLResponse?, error: Error?)

+    func handle(response: HTTPResponse) {
+        response.data.map { data in
+            // ...
+        }
+    }

+    typealias UserFetchCompletion = (Result<[User], APIError>) -> Void

+    func fetchUsers(completion: @escaping UserFetchCompletion) {
+        // ...
+    }
+    ```
+!!! danger "AVOID"
+    ```swift
+    // The complex, inline tuple makes the function signature hard to read. func handle(response: (data: Data?, response: URLResponse?, error: Error?)) {
+        // ...
+    }

+    // The closure's purpose is not immediately clear from the signature. func fetchUsers(completion: @escaping (Result<[User], APIError>) -> Void) {
+        // ...
+    }
+    ```
+### Implicit Returns

+You should omit the return keyword in functions, computed properties, and closures that are composed of a single expression.
+The return keyword should only be used when the compiler requires it, for instance, in bodies that contain multiple statements or other declarations.

+This practice leverages a modern Swift feature that reduces boilerplate and improves conciseness, making the code's intent clearer. 📜

+!!! success "GOOD"
+    ```swift
+    // For a single-line computed property
+    var isEnabled: Bool {
+        !items.isEmpty
+    }

+    // For a single-expression function
+    func square(of number: Int) -> Int {
+        number * number
+    }

+    // For a switch statement that is a single expression in a function func color(for state: ConnectionState) -> UIColor {
+        switch state {
+            case .connected: .green
+            case .disconnected: .red
+            case .connecting: .yellow
+        }
+    }
+    ```
+!!! danger "AVOID"
+    ```swift
+    // The return keyword is redundant here. var isEnabled: Bool {
+        return !items.isEmpty
+    }

+    // The `return` keyword is unnecessary in a single-expression function. func square(of number: Int) -> Int {
+        return number * number
+    }

+    // Each case is a single expression, so `return` is not needed. func color(for state: ConnectionState) -> UIColor {
+        switch state {
+            case .connected: return .green
+            case .disconnected: return .red
+            case .connecting: return .yellow
+        }
+    }
+    ```
+### Ternary Operators

+When a ternary expression (? :) needs to be line-wrapped, a line break is inserted before both the ? and the :.
+The continuation lines containing these operators are indented exactly +2 from the original line.

+This style ensures that all three parts of the expression—the condition, the true case, and the false case—are clearly separated and aligned, which greatly improves readability.

+!!! success "GOOD"
+    ```swift
+    let accessLevel = user.isAdministrator
+        ?
+"Administrator"
+        : "Standard User"

+    let color = isEnabled
+        ? .primary
+        : .secondary.withAlphaComponent(0.5)
+    ```
+!!! danger "AVOID"
+    ```swift
+    // Placing operators at the end of the line makes it harder to scan. let accessLevel = user.isAdministrator ?
+    "Administrator" :
+    "Standard User"

+    // This inconsistent indentation is confusing.
+    let color = isEnabled ? .primary
+        : .secondary.withAlphaComponent(0.5)
+    ```

+### Omit Parentheses for Trailing Closures

+When a closure is the only argument passed to a function, you must use trailing closure syntax and omit the empty parentheses ().

+This is a key feature of Swift that makes code much cleaner and easier to read, especially when chaining multiple higher-order functions like map, filter, or sorted.
+The result looks less like a series of nested function calls and more like a declarative sequence of steps. 📜

+!!! success "GOOD"
+    ```swift
+    let scores = [95, 80, 65, 100, 78]

+    // GOOD: No parentheses are used for `.filter`, `.map`, or `.sorted`.
+    // The chain is clean and easy to follow. let highScorers = scores
+        .filter { $0 > 80 }
+        .map { "Score: \($0)" }
+        .sorted { $0 > $1 }
+    ```
+!!! danger "AVOID"
+    ```swift
+    let scores = [95, 80, 65, 100, 78]

+    // AVOID: This adds unnecessary visual noise.
+The empty parentheses `()`
+    // are redundant when the closure is the only argument. let highScorersWithParens = scores
+        .filter() { $0 > 80 }
+        .map() { "Score: \($0)" }

+    // AVOID: This older syntax, with the closure inside the parentheses,
+    // is much harder to read, especially when chained. let oldSyntax = scores.filter({ $0 > 80 }).map({ "Score: \($0)" })
+    ```

+    Of course.
+Here is the rule for spacing in range operators, formatted for your style guide.

+### Spacing in Ranges
+Do not place spaces around range operators (... and ..<).
+These operators should adhere to their operands to be read as a single unit.

+!!! success "GOOD"
+    ```swift
+    let closedRange = 1...5
+    let halfOpenRange = 0..<10

+    random(in: -60...60)
+    ```
+!!! danger "AVOID"
+    ```swift
+    // Avoid spaces around range operators.
+    let closedRange = 1 ...
+5
+    let halfOpenRange = 0 ..< 10

+    random(in: -60 ...
+60)
+    ```

+### Abbreviations in Names
+Type names (classes, structs, protocols, enums) must be fully spelled out.
+Avoid abbreviations to make the API as clear and self-documenting as possible.
+A type's name should fully describe its purpose without requiring a reader to guess what an abbreviation stands for.

+However, property and local variable names may use common, contextually-clear abbreviations (such as btn, img, mgr, config).
+This avoids excessive verbosity within the implementation where the context is already established.

+!!! success "GOOD"
+    ```swift
+    // The class name is fully spelled out for clarity. struct UserProfile {
+        // Within the implementation, abbreviations for button color and manager are acceptable. private var btnColor: Color
+        private let configManager: ConfigurationManager

+        // ...
+    }
+    ```
+!!! danger "AVOID"
+    ```swift
+    // The class name is unclear due to abbreviations.
+What is "VC"?
+"Usr"?
+"Prof"? struct UsrProfVC {
+        // The property name is unnecessarily long and verbose. private var buttonBackgroundColor: Color
+        private let configurationManagerInstance: ConfigurationManager

+        // ...
+    }
+    ```